This post may contain affiliate links. Please read our disclosure policy.

 How To Make Corn Muffins

-These step-by-step photos and instructions help you visualize how to make a small batch of corn muffins.
+These photos and instructions help you visualize how to make a small batch of corn muffins.
 See the recipe below for ingredient amounts and full recipe instructions.

-4. Gently stir in the corn.
+4. Add Corn: Gently fold in the corn.

 corn muffin batter in a mixing bowl with a spoon on the side.